monkes21/monkes21/README.md

 ## What's News?

-Twenty One Line Art (Monkes 21) Rocks! - New Special Art Edition
+Twenty One New Special Art Edition (Max.
+21) Every Month!

 For more updates, see [**@Monkes21 on X »**](https://twitter.com/monkes21)